MacJoom/yootheme_phocacart/README.md

 4. Follow YTP's [documentation for Dynamic Content](https://yootheme.com/support/yootheme-pro/joomla/dynamic-content), selecting the relevent PhocaCart entites as Custom Sources - Products only at the moment.

 > **It is recommended to use this only on test/dev sites until you are comfortable with, and understand, how it works**

+### Warning

+If you screw something up in the code - yootheme will not load anymore (no error, just a white screen), because the settings and config of fields are loaded right at the beginning.
+In this case just rename the template to something else.
+Yootheme will load again with your child template deactivated.